Zone: 4 to 9

 Monarda citriodora, resembles Monarda punctata until it shows off its larger lavender flowers.
 It is a native of the southern United States, east of the Rockies and can be grown as an annual in Canada.
 It also grows to just over 2 feet (60 cm) and takes dry soil well.
 It flowers from August onwards and is a good plant for migrating Monarchs if you live down south.
 The species native to Ontario are better plants for pollinators.

 Another species worth considering is Monarda bradburiana, which is native to the midwest.
 It grows to less than 18 inches high and completes flowering before any of the native species have even started.
-While it only flowers for a few weeks in late spring, it remains a beautiful plant with almost burgundy leaves, It does well in light shade and dryish soil.
+While it only flowers for a few weeks in late spring, it remains a beautiful plant with almost burgundy leaves, It does well in light shade and dryish soil, and it combines well with Downy Wood Mint.

 Species native to Ontario include: